wet-boew/cdts-DotNetTemplates/Blazor/README.md

   | Name              | Type        | Description                                                                     |
   | ----------------- | ----------- | ------------------------------------------------------------------------------- |
   | wetComponentNames | {...string} | Series of string parameters specifiying the WET components to be re-initialized |

+## Test Project

+  - The cdts-DotNetTemplates repository contains the Blazor.Test project

+  - This is a sample project that shows how a user can setup their Blazor project with CDTS